Charged particle tracking via edge-classifying interaction networks: Measurements

 \subsection{Inference Timing}

 An important advantage of GNN-based approaches over traditional methods for HEP reconstruction is the ability to natively run on highly parallel computing architectures.
-The PyTorch library~\cite{pytorch} natively supports graphics processing units (GPUs) to parallelize the algorithm execution.
+The \textsc{PyG} library supports graphics processing units (GPUs) to parallelize the algorithm execution.
+Moreover, the model was prepared for inference by converting it to a TorchScript program~\cite{torchscript}.
 For the IN studied in this work, the average CPU and GPU inference times per graph for a variety of minimum $\pt$ cuts is shown in Table~\ref{tab:timing}.
+For this test, the graphs are constructed using the geometric selections as described in Section~\ref{sec:Graph}.
+Moreover, we use bidirectional graphs, which means both directed edges (outward and inward from the primary vertex) are present in the edge list.
 As can be seen, inference can be significantly sped up with heterogeneous resources like GPUs.
-For instance, for a 1\GeV minimum \pt cut, the inference time for the HEP.TrkX+ graphs can be reduced by nearly a factor of 20 using the GPU with respect to the CPU.
+For instance, for a 0.5\GeV minimum \pt cut, the inference time can be reduced by approximately a factor of 10 using the GPU with respect to the CPU.
+In general, the speedup is greater at lower $\pt^\mathrm{min}$ because of the higher multiplicity and thus the greater gain from parallelization on the GPU versus the CPU.
 Other heterogeneous computing resources specialized for inference may be even more beneficial.
 This speed up may benefit the experiments' computing workflows by accessing these resources as an on-demand, scalable service~\cite{Krupa:2020bwg,Rankin:2020usv,Wang:2020fjr}.

 Work has also been done to accelerate the inference of deep neural networks with heterogeneous resources beyond GPUs, like field-programmable gate arrays (FPGAs)~\cite{FINN,FINNR,fpgadeep,fpgaover,Duarte:2018ite,Summers:2020xiy,bnnpaper,Coelho:2020zfu,Aarrestad:2021zos}.
 This work extends to GNN architectures~\cite{Iiyama:2020wap,IN_fpga}.
-Specifically, in Ref.~\cite{IN_fpga}, a compact version of the IN was implemented for $\pt > 2\GeV$ segmented HEP.TrkX+ graphs with up to 28 nodes and 37 edges, and shown to have a latency less than 1\,$\mu$s, reproduce the floating-point precision model with a fixed-point precision of 16 bits or less, and fit on a Xilinx Kintex UltraScale FPGA.
+Specifically, in Ref.~\cite{IN_fpga}, a compact version of the IN was implemented for $\pt > 2\GeV$ segmented geometric graphs with up to 28 nodes and 37 edges, and shown to have a latency less than 1\,$\mu$s, an initiation interval of 5\,ns, reproduce the floating-point precision model with a fixed-point precision of 16 bits or less, and fit on a Xilinx Kintex UltraScale FPGA.